-Strategies implemented are designed to address the diverse learning needs and implement modifications to the curriculum presented, to address multi-learning the curriculum presented, to address multi-learning modalities.
-Individual learning needs will be supported to meet graduation requirements.
-The student will be introduced to artistic experiences utilizing a variety of media and techniques.
-Historical aspects and an appreciation of the arts are incorporated into each area of study.
-Sheltered Art 1 class supports student with an IEP to gain the knowledge and skills in a smaller class size to effectively scaffold and adapt content instruction so that our growing population of students that need specialized instruction can access curriculum, achieve academic success, and contribute to multicultural resources as participants and future leaders in the 21st century.

 This course is designed to provide the continuing art student with an understanding and an appreciation of traditional and contemporary art forms.
 The course will emphasize the basic Elements of Art and Principles of Design while addressing the five California Visual and Performing Arts Standards: 1) Artistic Perception, 2) Creative Expression, 3) Historical and Cultural Context, 4) Aesthetic Valuing and 5) Connections, Relationships and Application.
-The students will continue to develop their artistic experiences utilizing a variety of media and techniques.
+The students will continue to develop their artistic expression their artistic experiences utilizing a variety of media and techniques.
 Historical aspects and an appreciation of the arts are incorporated into each area of study.
 Taught at FRLHS.
 A-2 EM-2 MV-2 SEM-2 4.
-ART 3 (P)

-Prerequisite(s): Art 2 P or teacher recommendation

-This course is designed to provide the continuing art student with an even deeper understanding and an appreciation of traditional and contemporary art forms.
+ART 3 (P) Prerequisite(s): Art 2 P or teacher recommendation This course is designed to provide the continuing art student with an even deeper understanding and an appreciation of traditional and contemporary art forms.
+Appreciation of traditional and contemporary an forms.
 The course will emphasize the basic Elements of Art and Principles of Design while addressing the five California Visual and Performing Arts Standards: 1) Artistic Perception, 2) Creative Expression, 3) Historical and Cultural Context, 4) Aesthetic Valuing and 5) Connections, Relationships and Application.
-The students will continue to be introduced to new artistic experiences as well as utilizing their artistic repertoire.
+The students will continue to be introduced to new artistic properties of the students will be utilized the students will continue to be introduced to new artistic experiences as well as utilizing their artistic repertoire.
 Historical aspects and an appreciation of the arts are incorporated into each area of study.

-A-2 EM-2 MV-2 SEM-2 5.
-ART 4 (P)

-Prerequisite(s): Art 3 P or teacher recommendation

-This course is designed to provide the continuing art student with an advanced understanding and a more complex appreciation of traditional and contemporary art forms.
+MV-2 SEM-2 A-2 EM-2 5.
+ART 4 (P) Prerequisite(s): Art 3 P or teacher recommendation This course is designed to provide the continuing art student with an advanced understanding and a more complex appreciation of traditional and contemporary art complex appreciation of traditional and contemporary art forms.
 The course will continue to emphasize the basic Elements of Art and Principles of Design while addressing the five California Visual and Performing Arts Standards: 1) Artistic Perception, 2) Creative Expression, 3) Historical and Cultural Context, 4) Aesthetic Valuing and 5) Connections, Relationships and Application.
 The students will be challenged to produce art utilizing a more creative use of media and techniques.
-Historical aspects and an appreciation of the arts are incorporated into each area of study.
+Historical aspects and an appreciation of the arts are incorrorated aspects and an appreciation of the arts are incorporated into each area of study.
 SEM-2 6.
-ART HISTORY AP (P)
+ART HISTORY AP (P) Prerequisite(s): None.

-Prerequisite(s): None.
 Strongly recommended to have completed World History or its equivalent with a grade of B or better.
 The AP Art History course is equivalent to a two-semester introductory art history survey course in college.
 Designed to prepare students for the AP Art History exam late Spring semester, the course covers the entire span of human history through a rigorous and critical engagement with the artifacts our species has created.
-Through reading, writing, listening, and speaking, coupled above all with critical perceptual analysis, students will be immersed in the entirety of artistic expression of the world's diverse cultures.
-The AP Art History exam and course were completely redesigned in 2015, with the inclusion of diverse cultural traditions other than the western and European being the primary reason for the change.
+Through reading, writing, listening, and speaking, coupled above all with critical perceptual analysis, students will be immersed in the entirety of AP Art History exam and course were completely redesigned in 2015, with the inclusion of diverse cultures. traditions other than the western and European being the primary reason for the change.
 All cultures make art, and all students should have access to it in a variety of meaningful and appropriate ways.
-Per SEMHS

-MV-2 R-2
+Per SEMHS MV-2 R-2